JSignoretGenest/Behaviour/README.md

 Resnet-152 model refined on 4000+ frames from very diverse environments and top cameras, with/without ECG/miniscope/optogenetics connectors and cables.
 Body parts: ears, snout, tailbase, tailend, tailmiddle, tailquarter, paws.
 Labeling was mainly restricted to non-obstructed areas: the paws will for instance not be detected if they are not visible, which we made use of for behaviour detection.
-*Labeled data is available upon request to anyone wishing to use them as training data.*
+*Snapshot of the trained model as well as Labeled data are available upon request.*